Cwooper/RideTheBus/README.md

 # Ride The Bus OCR Bot

-An automated bot that plays the casino-style "Ride The Bus" card game using computer vision and OCR.
+An automated bot that plays the casino-style "Ride The Bus" card game in Schedule I using computer vision and OCR.

 Note: This bot only currently works on display 0 with a 1440p game and monitor.